 1. You find yourself shouting a lot more than you’d like to

-The smallest of incidents triggers you.
-Spilled milk.
+The smallest of incidents trigger you.
+Spilt milk.
 A missing block.
 A spelling mistake.
 You find it hard to be patient with everyone, including yourself.
 Sometimes, you shout and scold the kids, even though you can hear that small voice inside you telling you to hold back and find another way to get your message across in a less harsh manner.

 2. You resent your kids